What's the Most Venomous Spider in the World?

 That said, we've covered a handful of the most dangerous spiders in the world that would be best to avoid.
 The overall morbidity rate of venomous spiders remains below 10 percent, but some of their poisons can induce tissue degeneration, cell death, nausea and other unpleasant side effects.

-Venomous spiders are equipped with a poison gland that harbors the dangerous chemicals.
+Venomous spiders are equipped with a gland that harbors the dangerous chemicals.
 Those glands are connected to a set of fangs that spiders use to deliver the poison into their victims.

 Advertisement